Managing Your Money: Active vs Passive Investing

 And it is not just blue-chip stocks.
 Virtually any asset class can be invested in with an index that includes small-cap stocks, bonds, high-yield bonds, foreign stocks, commodities, etc.

-The opposite of index investing is active management, in which a portfolio manager or managers construct a portfolio one security at a time.
+The opposite of index investing is active money management, where a portfolio manager or managers build a portfolio one security at a time.
 By dissecting the prospects of a company’s stock or bonds, the manager hopes to create a portfolio that can outperform the market and the indexes.